Hercules (wrestler): Heenan Family (1986–1988)

 Also in the fall of 1986, Hercules rekindled a feud with Billy Jack Haynes that went back through every promotion the two were ever in together, including the WWF earlier in 1986.
 As part of the feud, Hercules started using Haynes' finishing move, the full nelson submission hold, as his finisher.
 On an episode of WWF Wrestling Challenge, Heenan called out Haynes saying he would like to see him get out of Hercules' version of the hold.
 Haynes promptly answered the challenge and was waiting for Hercules to apply the hold when Heenan appeared to have second thoughts.
 Haynes grew tired of the charade and shoved Heenan.
 This gave Hercules the opening he needed to clothesline Haynes.
 Haynes was unable to defend himself and Hercules applied the full nelson.
 When Haynes began powering out of the hold, Heenan kicked him in the abdomen and Hercules released the hold.
 This incident set the stage for their match at WrestleMania III at the Pontiac Silverdome in front of a reported 93,173 fans.
 The momentum swung back and forth throughout the contest until Haynes attempted to apply the full nelson; both men tumbled to the floor after Hercules reached the ropes.
 Haynes applied the full nelson on the floor as both men were counted out.
 Heenan broke the hold by driving a knee into the back of Haynes, who then turned his attention to Heenan and chased him into the ring, allowing Hercules to blindside him with a shot to the head with his steel chain wrapped around his fist, causing Haynes to bleed profusely (a closeup shot of Haynes on the mat clearly showed him "blading" himself in order to draw blood).
 The feud culminated some weeks later in a chain match that saw Hercules as the victor.

-In the early part of 1988, during an episode of WWF Superstars of Wrestling, Hercules was swinging his chain in the direction of another muscular power wrestler: the Ultimate Warrior.
+In early-1988, during an episode of WWF Superstars of Wrestling, Hercules was swinging his chain in the direction of another muscular power wrestler: the Ultimate Warrior.
 Warrior caught the chain, and the two began a tug of war, which led to the steel chain snapping at the middle.
 The broadcast commentators gave credit to the Warrior for snapping the chain, to the chagrin of Hercules and Heenan, though heel commentator Jesse Ventura contended that it took both Hercules and the Warrior to break the chain and not just the Warrior.
 This led to their grudge match at WrestleMania IV, which ended with Warrior pinning Hercules after pushing off from the turnbuckle while in Hercules' full nelson and landing on top of him before lifting his shoulder at the two count while referee Dave Hebner continued to count Hercules.